Christmas Stollen – Original Dresden Stollen Recipe

 - It doesn’t really matter which option you chose.
 Make sure that the Stollen is properly coated so it can last longer, without getting a rancid taste.

-Store the cold Stollen in aluminium foil, in a cool place.
+Store the cold Stollen in aluminium foil, in a cool place (not the fridge).
+Make sure it’s not close to fruits and vegetables so it doesn’t spoil faster.
 You should keep it for at least 2 weeks before cutting it so that it’s soft and slightly moist inside.
 You may also want to try out a fresh one: there are people who prefer it freshly baked.
 It can be easily stored for up to 4 months in proper conditions.
 My longest record was a little over one year in the cellar and it was still tasty.

 Here is a freshly cut one.
 It didn’t last the day.